nexiality/documentation/release/nexial-core-v3.6.changelog.md

   environment-specific project.properties via runtime environment variable `nexial.env`.
   - when environment-specific project.properties is specified, the default `project.properties` will be loaded first
 - minor log reformatting to improve readability.
+- PolyMatcher: **NEW** expressive comparison technique to perform inexact text comparison.
+Currently supports `REGEX:` for regular expression based matching, `CONTAIN:` and `CONTAIN_ANY_CASE:` for partial text matching, `START:` and `START_ANY_CASE:` for "starts-with" text matching, `END:` and `END_ANY_CASE:` for "ends-with" text matching.
+Will be added to more commands and expressions in the future.

 ### [System Variable](../systemvars)